holos-run/holos/doc/md/introduction.md

 - [Guides] are organized into example use-cases of how Holos helps engineering teams at the fictional Bank of Holos deliver business value on the bank's platform.
-- The [API Reference] is a technical reference for when you're writing CUE code to define your your platform.
+- The [API Reference] is a technical reference for when you're writing CUE code to define your platform.

 ## Backstory